IowaDave/ESP8266_Random_Numbers/README.md

 What does appear to work well is to use a high-quality pseudo-random number generator (PRNG) algorithm, but to "seed" it with entropy obtained from a physical-world source.
 The random-looking bytes that emerge from SideRand and SHA256 running on an 8266 could be candidates for seeding such a PRNG.

-Of course, so might the entropy, derived from the radios, available to the 8266's own generator.
+It sounds very much like the entropy, derived from the radios, going into the PRNG built into the 8266's own generator.
 And this combination does appear to work well from a statistical perspective.
 At least one enthusiast, Dr. Abhishek Ghosh, wrote earlier this year that the "hardware" random number generator on the 8266's sister chip, the ESP32, has been shown to pass a very difficult set of statistical tests when running with the radios enabled. [(6)](https://thecustomizewindows.com/2020/05/esp32-as-hardware-random-number-generator/)

 ### But...
 Is It Cryptographically Secure?
 Ah, that question always comes up.
 My answer is, Who Knows?